Minecrafthackermau/Minecraft-Old-School/README.md

 ## Minecraft Old-School

 Welcome To Minecraft Old-School, a project that aims to add new features to Eaglercraft 1.3_01.
+(This Project is now stable, which means that no new major updates will happen.)

 ![Screenshot 2024-02-12 3 51 12 PM](https://github.com/SaiyanGonzalez01/Minecraft-Old-School/assets/153963453/4b483027-043e-449c-9761-93bd9bdd7e2a)